 Richard Moroney, editor of Dow Theory Forecasts, recommends Zebra Technologies Corporation (ZBRA), noting that “Zebra holds the No. 1 market position in mobile computing, data capture, barcode printing, and mobile RFID.
 Early in 2019, the company acquired Temptime Corp., which makes time-temperature indicators for temperature-sensitive vaccines, pharmaceuticals, and medical devices.
 It’s worth noting that Zebra has beaten consensus sales and earnings targets in each of the last 10 quarters.
 The stock has been volatile in recent months, partly as a result of the China-U.S. trade war—the firm imports a “significant” percentage of products into U.S. and China.”

-While volatile, the upward momentum continues, and the shares continue to look buyable at this level.
+While volatile, the upward momentum continues, and the shares look buyable after retreating slightly from new highs last week.